DaChuiOpenSource/Vscode-FreeMind/README.md

 - Free mindmap
 - Saved to a .vmind file with json content
 - Export to image at the .vmind file location
-- Transpile .xmind to .km (When if the prompt "open it anyway?"
+- Transpile .xmind to .km (When prompt "open it anyway?"
 Continue)

+## Tips

+- Use the latest version of vscode

 ## Install